On This Page

 Cybersource

 .
-For more information, see Enable Message-Level Encryption.Visa Bank Account Validation
+For more information, see Enable Message-Level Encryption.Validating a Bank Account

-Follow these steps to request a bank account validation:
+submitted through the REST API.
+Follow these steps to request a bank account

 - Create a request with the required and any optional REST API fields.
 Refer to the request and response examples, if needed.